 Specialising in contentious IP, Jane focuses on patent litigation, particularly in the life sciences sector.
-Her experience ranges across complex patent infringement/revocation, trademarks and passing off, design infringement, disputes on ownership of IP, and appeals from decisions of the Commissioner of Patents and the Registrar of Trade Marks.
+Her experience ranges across complex patent infringement/revocation, trade marks and passing off, design infringement, disputes on ownership of IP, and appeals from decisions of the Commissioner of Patents and the Registrar of Trade Marks.
 Jane's litigation experience also allows her to advise clients in IP-driven commercial transactions, enabling them to minimise the risk of later disputes.

-Rebecca Currey

-Bird & Bird LLP Level 11, 68 Pitt Street Sydney NSW 2000 Australia

-+61 2 9226 9865 Tel:
+Bird & Bird LLP

+Level 11, 68 Pitt Street Sydney NSW 2000 Australia Tel: +61 2 9226 9805 Email: jane.owen@twobirds.com URL: www.twobirds.com
-Email: rebecca.currey@twobirds.com

-URL: www.twobirds.com

-Rebecca is a senior associate in our Intellectual Property practice, based in Sydney.
+Rebecca Currey is a senior associate in our Intellectual Property practice, based in Sydney.